 \section{Summary and Conclusion}

-In this article we have reinvestigated viability of $U(1)_{L_{\mu}-L_{\tau}}$ model to simultaneously explain $(g-2)_\mu$ and DM relic density, while adding a crucial part in the DM direct detection through possible modification in the neutrino floor.
-We confirm the surviving parameter range of $m_{Z'}$ in $10-200$~MeV with gauge coupling $g_{\mu-\tau} \sim (0.5-1.0)\times 10^{-3}$, viable to explain anomalous $(g-2)_\mu$ which is measurd by latest FNAL experimental measurement.
-We have studied this allowed region to explore possible modification of the neutrino floor.
-It is found that with increasing $m_{Z'}$ along the $(g-2)_{\mu}$ viable band, neutrino floor enhancement becomes less significant.
-The enhancement peaks by the factors of 1.7-2.7 compared to the SM background for Germanium and Xenon based experiments, We have presented neutrino floor modiffication for a benchmark point $\left(m_{Z'}=25\, MeV,g_{\mu-\tau}=9.3\times 10^{-4}\right)$, where $m_Z^{\prime}$ mass is small.
-Above this mass, floor enhancement gradually decreases with increasing $m_{Z'}$.
-With the inclusion of $(g-2)_\mu$, the new allowed benchmark point $\left(m_{Z'}=16\, MeV,g_{\mu-\tau}=6.0\times 10^{-4}\right)$ shows the maximum enhancement of 1.6-2.2 times for different type of DM direct detection experiments.
-Next, considering the ultralight DM bound by cosmology, we venture into a territory exploring the effects of the constraints from $(g-2)_\mu$, investigating the DM mass range from 0.1 to 10 GeV for a VLF, $\chi$ as dark matter candidate.
-The DM candidate $\chi$ contributes to dark matter relic density though the s-channel annihilation process $\bar{\chi} \,\chi \rightarrow Z'\rightarrow \bar{l}\,\,l\,(\bar{\nu}_l\,\, \nu) $ and t-channel process $\bar{\chi} \,\chi \rightarrow Z'\,\,Z' $ with t-channel having the dominant say in almost entire part of the parameter space.
-For sub-GeV $m_\chi$: $\left( 0.1-1\right)$ GeV, without the $(g-2)_\mu$ constraint the parameter space allowed by DM relic density ranges from smaller coupling values and mass in the range of $m_{Z'}=0.01-10$ GeV.
-With the inclusion of $(g-2)_\mu$ constraint allowed parameter space is more restricted with $m_{Z'}=0.01-0.2$ GeV and $g_\chi$ prefering relatively higher values, when we explore the sub-GeV side of DM mass range.
-For super GeV range, we found a similar trend, but with inclusion of $(g-2)_\mu$, parameter space is even more restricted, with $g_\chi$ being confined to a narrow band of values.
-For sub GeV dark matter CRESST experiment excludes $\sigma_{SI}$ above $10^{-37}-10^{-38}$ cm$^2$, but still appreciable parameter space in this range is allowed.
-In order to elaborate things more, we include two benchmark scenarios: one towards the left most part of the allowed $(g-2)_\mu$ band and other towards the rightmost part along with the corresponding behavior of the neutrino floor in those regions.
-We observe from the DM parameter space constrained by direct detection experiments, most of the super-GeV parameter space viable for $(g-2)_\mu$ is ruled out by DarKSide-50, CDMSLite, XENON-1T, with only small parameter space being allowed for DM mass less than 2 GeV.
+In this article, we reinvestigate the viability of $U(1)_{L_{\mu}-L_{\tau}}$ model to simultaneously explain recent anomalous $(g-2)_\mu$ and DM relic density, along with possible modification in the neutrino floor.
+The feasible parameter range of $M_{z'}$ in $10-200$~MeV with $g_{\mu-\tau} \sim (0.5-1.0)\times 10^{-3}$, can explain anomalous $(g-2)_\mu$ measured by the most recent FNAL measurement.
+This parameter space is also found to be consistent with the earlier anomalous result from the FNAL.
+We explore this allowed region for possible modification of the neutrino floor to find out that with increasing $M_{z'}$ along the $(g-2)_{\mu}$ viable parameter region, neutrino floor enhancement becomes less significant.
+The neutrino floor enhancement compared to the SM appears to be in the range $1.7-2.7$ in the absence of anomalous $(g-2)_\mu$ for Germanium and Xenon-based experiments.
+With the inclusion of $(g-2)_\mu$ constraint, the new allowed benchmark point $\left(M_{z'}=16\, \rm MeV, g_{\mu-\tau}=6.0\times 10^{-4}\right)$ shows the maximum enhancement of $1.6-2.2$ times for different DM direct detection experiments.
+Next, considering the ultralight DM bound by cosmology, we venture into a territory exploring the GeV scale dark matter.
+We show how the constraints from $(g-2)_\mu$, affect DM phenomenology of a vectorlike fermion (VLF) DM of masses from 0.1 to 10 GeV.
+The DM candidate $\chi$ contributes to dark matter relic density though the s-channel annihilation process $\bar{\chi} \,\chi \rightarrow Z'\rightarrow \bar{l}\,\,l\,(\bar{\nu}_l\,\, \nu) $ and t-channel process $\bar{\chi} \,\chi \rightarrow Z'\,\,Z' $ with t-channel playing the dominant role in almost entire part of the parameter space.
+For sub-GeV DM with $m_\chi$: $\left( 0.1-1\right)$ GeV in the absence of the anomalous $(g-2)_\mu$, the DM relic density allows for smaller coupling values and mass in the range of $M_{z'}=0.01-10$ GeV.
+With the inclusion of $(g-2)_\mu$ constraint allowed parameter space is more restricted with $m_{Z'}=0.01-0.2$ GeV and $g_\chi$ preferring relatively higher values, when we explore the sub-GeV DM mass range.
+We found a similar trend for the super GeV range, but with the inclusion of $(g-2)_\mu$, parameter space is even more restricted, with $g_\chi$ being confined to a narrow band of values.
+For sub-GeV dark matter, the CRESST experiment excludes $\sigma_{SI}$ above $10^{-37}-10^{-38}$ cm$^2$, but still appreciable parameter space in this range is allowed.
+In order to elaborate things more, we include two benchmark scenarios: one towards the leftmost part of the allowed $(g-2)_\mu$ band and the other towards the rightmost part, along with the behavior of the corresponding neutrino floor in those regions.
+We observe from the DM parameter space constrained by direct detection experiments, that most of the super-GeV parameter space viable for $(g-2)_\mu$ is ruled out by DarKSide-50, CDMSLite, XENON-1T, with only small parameter space being allowed for DM mass less than 2 GeV.
 One important observation is that the constraints are very different in the different parts of the muon $(g-2)$ allowed region.